imagej/imagej2/README.md

   to call ImageJ2 in-process from node.js code.
 * __Python__: Use the
-  [PyImageJ module on PyPi](https://pypi.org/project/pyimagej/) to call ImageJ2 in-process or interprocess from Python code.
+  [PyImageJ module on PyPi](https://pypi.org/project/pyimagej/) to call ImageJ2 in-process from Python code.
 * __Ruby, R, LLVM and beyond__: Use [GraalVM](https://www.graalvm.org/)
   to combine ImageJ2 with Truffle-based languages in the same VM, with shared objects and memory on a single VM heap.